Building Design Systems: Complete 2026 Guide

 - Typography: --font-size-sm, --font-size-base, --font-size-lg

-2. Use descriptive, consistent naming
+2. Use semantic naming

 // ✅ AI-friendly: Clear, semantic names